 It might be easier to pick and choose who gets the coffee table, the television, even the car during a divorce than who gets the debt.
 No one wants to pay more than they must in this expensive and emotionally exhausting process.
 You may need an attorney to fight for what's fair in your divorce.

-What will not be yours?
+What will not be your debt?

 - Expenses related to your children

-What could be yours?
+What could be your debt?

 - If you keep a piece of property (such as a car) you take on any debt remaining that relates to that property

 - If you or your spouse acquires debt while you are separated, you may still be responsible until the moment you are divorced

 - Take action to protect your credit promptly after you separate to avoid unfair charges